 You’ll want to recap what you’ve talked about, reassure your clients about the state of the markets, and highlight your role in ensuring that they’re in the best possible position to reach their goals.
 Also, use this personalized review as an opportunity to address any new ideas for the portfolio that you may have suggested during the meeting, and give clients additional materials that support your wish to include them in their account.

-What steps have you taken to demonstrate your fiduciary duty in light of the DOL rule?
+What steps have you taken to demonstrate you are meeting your fiduciary duty in light of increased regulation?
 Do you provide a written summary to your clients after meetings?
 Please share your thoughts with us below!